slugbyte/unruly-worker.nvim/README.md

 * `<ctrl>ws` ___ vertical split
 * `<ctrl>ws` ___ vertical split

-## EASY BOOSTERS (enabled by default)
+## EASY BOOSTERS (disabled by default)
 > easy boosters don't dramatically alter anything, they are just additional
-> keymaps that I thought people might want to opt of of
+> keymaps that I didn't include in the basic setup, in order to keep it as
+> vanilla as possible.

 #### easy_window
 * `<ctrl>` + `yneo` _ are mapped to focus pane left, down, up, right